 Why is gluten in cheese?

 Same goes for the salt, you should look carefully at the label for those flavored and smoked salt.
-Plain salt is gluten-free.
+Only the plain salt is gluten-free.
 As for lactic acid, citric acid and rennet, these ingredients don’t naturally contain gluten.

 What about the shredded mozzarella?

-As for the shredded mozzarella, or other shredded cheeses, some of the added ingredients may contain a little amount of gluten with them.
-These include cream (check ingredients) and powdered cellulose.
+As for the shredded mozzarella, or other shredded cheeses, some of the added ingredients may contain a trace amount of gluten in them.
+These include the cream (check ingredients) and powdered cellulose.

-For your information, corn starch and potato starch do not contain gluten.
+corn starch and potato starch do not contain gluten.
 These are a great replacement for gluten flours.
-They were used as an anti-caking agent in cheesemaking.
+They were used as an anti-caking agent during the cheesemaking.